-When the duties of an officer or employee are assigned to one or more elected officers, the board shall set the initial salary for each elected officer.
+When the duties of an officer or employee are assigned to one or more elected officers as a result of combining offices, the board shall set the initial salary for each elected officer.
 Thereafter, the salary shall be determined as provided in Iowa Code §331.907 [Iowa Code §331.323(1)].